surebot/Eventline/docs/3-actions.md

 In the example above, the action waits 1 second before passing the event onto onto the next action.
 Since this is built using observables this should be non-blocking.
-Allowing your bot (name TBC) to handle other events that may arrive.
+Allowing your bot to handle other events that may arrive.

-Becuase Microbot (name TBC) gurantees order, the next action will only execute once this action issues the `onNext` and `onComplete` methods.
+Becuase Eventline gurantees order, the next action will only execute once this action issues the `onNext` and `onComplete` methods.

 Make sure when sending a `onNext` event that it passes on the modified event and not some other kind of object.